 The following scholarships are awarded to students who are preparing to enter the ministry.
 Applicants for these scholarships will apply on the usual forms, and the same general rules will apply to them as govern the award of other scholarships.

-Thomas Backus—given by The Rev. Stephen Jewett, Hon.
+Thomas Backus—given by the Reverend Stephen Jewett, Hon.
 1833, of New Haven, CT.

-Daniel Burhans—bequest of The Rev. Daniel Burhans, Hon.
+Daniel Burhans—bequest of the Reverend Daniel Burhans, Hon.
 1831, of Newtown, CT.

 The Reverend Frederic L. Bradley ’21—bequest from Mrs. Martha F. Bradley of Hartford, CT, in memory of her husband, the Reverend Frederic L. Bradley ’21.